hillerlab/TOGA/README.md

 Success!
 ```

-But if you experienced any errors please go to the troubleshooting section.
+If you experience any problems installing TOGA, please visit the troubleshooting section.

 ### Configuring TOGA for cluster

 TOGA uses nextflow to run cluster-dependent steps.
 To run a pipeline on cluster nextflow requires a configuration file defining "executors" component.
-This repository contains configuration files for slurm cluster, please find them in the nextflow_config_files directory.
+This repository contains configuration files for slurm cluster,
+please find them in the nextflow_config_files directory.

 To create configuration files for non-slurm cluster do the following: